GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 - Can build CRUD apps from scratch with Node.js and PostgreSQL
 - Can use React to build stateful client-side applications
 - Have worked with SASS stylesheets
-- Are familiar with ORMs like Knex.js
+- Are familiar with SQL and SQL query writers like Knex.js
 - Are interested in working within a more complex, real-world codebase

 ## Description